 This article may contain compensated links.
 See our full disclosure here

 In this episode, we head to the stunning South Tyrol and the Dolomites can be found in the very North of Italy.
 The Dolomites are some of the most spectacular mountain peaks in the world and although they are very well known in Europe and are popular summer hiking and winter skiing destinations for Europeans, they are relatively unknown outside of the continent.
 The Dolomites cross a few regions including beautiful South Tyrol, nestled on the border with Austria, soaking up both Italian and Austrian traditions and customs.

 We talk to Kate and Vin, who launched Throne & Vine after falling head over heels in love with the area on a side trip to the region on their first trip to Italy.
-They now love to share all the beauty, adventure, history and culture South Tyrol offers travelers, not to mention the incredible food and wine (what more could you expect of a region that is home to a castle with the world’s oldest grapevine?)
+They now love to share all the beauty, adventure, history, and culture South Tyrol offers travelers, not to mention the incredible food and wine (what more could you expect of a region that is home to a castle with the world’s oldest grapevine?)
 They are seasoned in helping travelers experience moments of jaw-dropping awe in South Tyrol and here they shared many of them with us!